 1. Which Businesses Need to Register for VAT?

-Businesses must register for VAT if their taxable turnover exceeds the VAT threshold, currently set at £90,000 in a 12-month period.
-This requirement also applies to non-UK businesses making taxable supplies in the UK if they meet the threshold or make any distance sales into the UK.
+Businesses must register for VAT if their taxable turnover exceeds the VAT registration threshold, currently **£90,000** (2024/25) in a rolling 12-month period.

-Businesses with a taxable turnover below the VAT threshold can opt to register for VAT voluntarily.
-This can be advantageous if the business incurs significant VAT on purchases and seeks to reclaim it, thus reducing overall costs.
+Businesses with turnover below the threshold may register voluntarily.
+This can be beneficial if the business regularly incurs VAT on purchases and wishes to reclaim it.

 2. Filing VAT Returns